reytla/nanodegree-project1-airbnb-main/README.md

 ## Motivation
 This project aims to analyze Airbnb data to uncover insights about listed Seattle Airbnb property prices.
 It covers property prices as a whole, as well as distinguishing by property type and month.
 The analysis includes statistical tests, data visualization, and machine learning techniques to understand trends and patterns in the dataset.

+A Blog post detailing output from the analysis may be found at: https://medium.com/@gvdnest/04de388374de

 ## Libraries Used
 The following Python libraries were used in this project:
 - `pandas`: For data manipulation and analysis.